Dunaj (band)

 Dunaj are a Czech alternative/art rock band from Brno active initially between 1986 and 1998 and reformed in 2018.
-The band has included prominent Czech musicians Iva Bittová and Pavel Fajt and influenced many Czech artists, with AllMusic critic François Couture calling their 1991 sophomore album, Rosol, "the blueprint for the future music of [...] most of the Czech avant rock scene".
+The band has included such musicians as Iva Bittová and Pavel Fajt and influenced many Czech artists, with AllMusic critic François Couture calling their 1991 sophomore album, Rosol, "the blueprint for the future music of [...] most of the Czech avant rock scene".
 The band's name translates in English to "Danube", referring to the river of this name.

 History

 Early years, first two albums (1986–1991)

 Iva Bittová and Vladimír Václavek (shown here) are among Dunaj members with active solo careers.

 Initially known as Kolektiv, the group began performing in 1986.
 The lineup included vocalists Bittová and Jiří Kolšovský, guitarists Josef Ostřanský and Pavel Richter, bassist Vladimír Václavek, and drummer Fajt.
 The group, all members of which were active in other projects, performed only sporadically at the time.

 Fajt and Bittová collaborated on the Svatba (The Wedding) album in 1987, which was successful internationally.
 This led to the international re-release of their first collaborative LP from 1985.
 Following this, the band decided to record their material.
 They changed their name to Dunaj in 1989, released their debut record Dunaj a Bittová, and performed a handful of well-received concerts.

 Bittová and Richter left shortly after this period, with Kolšovský becoming the band's lead vocalist.
 Zdeněk Plachý also briefly joined as the group's keyboardist, performing on the group's second album, Rosol (Jelly).
 This album was released in 1991 on the Pavian Records label, shortly after the Velvet Revolution.
 Couture called the album "one of the band's most powerful achievements" and "a collection of memorable avant prog rock anthems" that is "an essential".
 They temporarily disbanded after the album's release.